axismaps/axis-jekyll/_guides/scale-generalization.md

 ### Multi-scale map design

 Generalization is a hugely important task in modern mapping, as many web maps cover a wide scale range and thus many different levels of generalization.
 Increasingly, some of the work is done for you behind the scenes, algorithmically.
-For example, consider Mapbox's OpennStreetMap-based vector tiles, which deliver data pre-simplified to levels appropriate for various scales:
+For example, consider Mapbox's OpenStreetMap-based vector tiles, which deliver data pre-simplified to levels appropriate for various scales:

 ![]({{site.baseurl}}/media/guides/mapbox_scale.jpg)